Indulgent and Creamy Rice Pudding Recipe (No Eggs)

 Apr

-This stovetop rice pudding recipe comes together easily and is one of my favourite Greek desserts.
+This stovetop creamy rice pudding recipe without eggs comes together easily and is one of my favourite Greek desserts.
 This easy rice pudding recipe is so comforting and delicious.
 Rice pudding is often made for special occasions, holidays, or really any day of the week.
 Made with white rice, whole milk and cream, vanilla extract, cinnamon, orange, and lemon flavour, this creamy rice pudding recipe is sure to be a favourite for the whole family!

 This recipe is extra creamy and indulgent with the addition of cream.
 Made without eggs and thickened with the help of cornstarch, this traditional Greek easy dessert known as “rizogalo” is a recipe you’ll want to try!